akash0218/StudyNotion-Hosting/README.md

 # Study Notion

-This is a starter pack for creating React projects with Tailwind CSS configured.
+Thi is a starter pack for creating React projects with Tailwind CSS configured.
 It uses React version **18.2** and Tailwind CSS version **3.2**.

 ## Usage